10 Animals With Snake Venom Resistance

 Source: iNaturalist user Tina Ellegaard Poulsen – CC BY 4.0

 In 1996, scientists discovered why – a molecule called erinacin in the hedgehog’s muscle tissue.
-This molecule is also active against snake species thousands of miles away, including Brazilian jararaca (bothrops jararaca).
+This molecule is even active against snake species found thousands of miles away, including the Brazilian jararaca (Bothrops jararaca).

-Rather than a peaceful herbivorous hedge dweller, the hedgehog often feasts on small animals, and adder meals have been regularly sighted.
-With this innate resistance, they need not fear gulping down an entire venom gland in the snake’s neck and dying 6 hours later.
-Erinacin also deactivates metalloproteinases in snake venom, toxins which shred healthy skin tissue and cause necrosis.
-The hedgehog is like a mini spiked tank with multiple layers of armour.
+Despite their peaceful reputation, hedgehogs actually feast on small animals regularly, and adder meals have been regularly sighted.
+With this innate resistance, they have no fear of gulping down an entire venom gland in the snake’s neck and dying 6 hours later.

 7 Blue-tongued lizard